emccorson/onsenguide/GUIDE.md

 </div>
 ```

 Run the app and have a look at the list again.
-First we see that some Pokemon
+First we see that some Pokémon
 have been loaded in the list from the start.
 Scroll to the bottom of the list
 and you should briefly see the spinner to indicate that the next results are
 loading.
 Then the API call will finish and the next results will be added to the